 Because our pilots are some of the best-trained in the industry, working in an environment that always puts passenger safety first.

-How did the U.S. reduce airline fatalities to zero?
+How did the U.S. reduce airline fatalities?
 By raising the bar for pilot experience.

 250 increased to 1500 total training hours, including: